Knee Pain Treatment

-Since knee pain causes vary, treatments for knee pain depend on proper diagnosis of the underlying cause or condition.
+Since the causes of knee pain vary, treatments for knee pain depend on proper diagnosis of the underlying cause or condition.
 The experts at Balcones Pain Consultants take a compassionate, individualized approach to getting to the bottom of knee pain conditions and developing an effective treatment plan.
 Rest and weight management are essential to treating knee pain.
-Further options for treatments for knee pain include braces, oral or topical medications, injections or surgeries.
+Further treatment options for knee pain include braces, oral or topical medications, injections, or surgeries.

 Treating Knee Pain with Rest and Weight Management